-Thus, any injury in lower back has prolonged effects on your entire lower body and mobility.
-The fact that this part of the body features a significant amount of overlapping of spinal structure with muscles, ligaments and nerves make this area highly sensitive to injuries and pain.
+Thus, any injury in the lower back has prolonged effects on your entire lower body and mobility.
+The fact that this part of the body features a significant amount of overlapping of the spinal structure with muscles, ligaments, and nerves make this area highly sensitive to injuries and pain.

-So, if you are suffering from lower back pain of any degree, this calls for attention!
+So, if you are suffering from the lower back pain of any degree, this calls for attention!

 Symptoms of Lower Back Pain

 Well, lower back pain symptoms can vary a lot, depending on the cause of the pain.
 The pain can have a sudden onset or may start as mild and grow severe with time.
 Depending on the root cause for the pains, the most common symptoms of lower back pain are as follows:

 - Dull pain contained in the lower back.

 - Burning, stabbing pain that starts in lower back and moves to the back of the thighs or lower legs and feet.
 If it is accompanied by numbness or tingling sensations, you may be dealing with sciatica.

 - Excruciating muscle spasm in the low back, as well as in the hips and pelvis area.

 - Server pain in low back after sitting or standing for a long time.